 How to approach: Research into the individual scheme is crucial.
 You need to be able to give specific reasons for why you are applying for that particular role.
-If you were applying for Tesco’s supply chain graduate programme, for example, you should pinpoint what it is about the supply chain generally and that scheme specifically that makes you want to apply for it.
+If you were applying for Tesco’s procurement graduate programme, for example, you should pinpoint what it is about procurement generally and that scheme specifically that makes you want to apply for it.
 Part of the reason you want to apply is probably that you feel you are well suited to the role.
 Identifying the requirements of the role and matching your strengths to them will show employers that you’re a serious candidate.
 One useful way to identify your strengths is to ask friends, colleagues or tutors about what they’ve seen you do well; it’s often far easier to work from another person’s opinion than to try and assess your own strengths.

 Possible Tesco graduate interview question: Why the retail industry?

 Point of question: This is partly a question about passion; Tesco is not going to hire someone who isn’t genuinely interested in their industry.
 Additionally, it tests your understanding and research capabilities; you wouldn’t bother conducting a good level of research unless you really did want to work in retail.